-In an effort to combat the rising costs of insulin, in 2016 the ADA launched its “Make Insulin Affordable” strategic health initiative.
-It included a petition that has, to date, been signed by more than 311,000 people and calls for complete cost transparency in the supply chain and affordable access to insulin for all those who use the medicine.
+In an effort to combat the rising costs of insulin, in 2016 the American Diabetes Association (ADA) launched its “Make Insulin Affordable” strategic health initiative.
+It included a petition that calls for complete cost transparency in the supply chain and affordable access to insulin for all those who use the medicine.
 The petition pushed for cost explorations and hearings on Capitol Hill as well.
-The ADA reports that more than 400 Congressional meeting on the matter have been held and more than 800 patient, caregiver and provider testimonies have been taken around affordable access to insulin.

 Some of the recommendations call for providers and pharmacists to communicate openly with patients regarding insulin costs.
 It is also suggested providers prescribe the lowest-priced insulin required to effectively and safely achieve treatment goals.
 Additional suggestions highlight steps toward developing viable, long-term solutions to improve insulin access and affordability.

 “The cost of insulin is a complex and multifaceted issue,” said Cefalu in a press release.
 “Many people with diabetes are experiencing increased burdens due to the high out-of-pocket costs for insulin, which can negatively impact their lives and health.
 Identifying factors that determine the costs of insulin is the first step toward ensuring that people with diabetes have affordable access to this critical, life-sustaining medication.